How to Use Stitch Markers (for Crochet)

 These specific stitch markers are great for helping you to remember to make a special stitch or something because they stay put very nicely.
 It's the perfect stitch marker for crochet!

-Scrap of Yarn Stitch Markers: You can create a looped scrap of yarn which can also be very helpful if you are crocheting, and you can easily make this yourself at home.
+Wanting to know how to make crochet stitch markers instead of buying them?
+Well, there are several ways to go the crochet stitch markers DIY route.
+You can create a looped scrap of yarn which can also be very helpful if you are crocheting, and you can easily make this yourself at home.

 It's budget friendly and handy since you are working with yarn!
 Just make sure that you choose a different color than your project so that you can find the marker when needed.